sphinx-doc/sphinx/doc/theming.rst

    available, however it will emit a notice that it is an alias for the new 'alabaster' theme.

 Creating themes
 ---------------

-As said, themes are either a directory or a zipfile (whose name is the theme name), containing the following:
+Themes take the form of either a directory or a zipfile (whose name is the theme name), containing the following:

-* A :file:`theme.conf` file, see below.
+* A :file:`theme.conf` file.
 * HTML templates, if needed.
 * A ``static/`` directory containing any static files that will be copied to the output static directory on build.
 These can be images, styles, script files.